 Readville Obituaries

-It was revealed by Quincy Herald-Whig on January 30th, 2019 that Margaret "Peggy" Kitch (Tufo) passed on in Quincy, Illinois.
+It was written by Quincy Herald-Whig on January 30th, 2019 that Margaret "Peggy" Kitch (Tufo) passed on in Quincy, Illinois.
 Ms. Kitch was 94 years old and was born in Readville, MA.
-Send flowers to express your sympathy and honor Margaret "Peggy"'s life.
+Send flowers to share your condolences and honor Margaret "Peggy"'s life.

 History